msa-em/nanocartography/04_applications.md

 calculator will accurately account for the measuring and plotting traces between ZA.
 This is the exact reasoning for why diffraction patterns collected across the entire tilt stage require slight rotations by which to keep the **g**-vectors aligned.
-The S-curves illustrated in section 2 represent the angles by which the planes rotate.
+The S-curves illustrated in Navigation and Orientation represent the angles by which the planes rotate.

 :::{figure} ./images/Figure 27.jpg